Mattala Rajapaksa International Airport: Construction

-Strategic Enterprises Management Agency (SEMA) of the government was against creating an international airport in Mattala, and instead recommended the expansion of BIA facilities and improving the Airfield in Puttalam as an emergency landing strip due to lower transport costs, it being already situated near an air corridor, and less environmental damage.
-However this was overridden by the government.
+The Strategic Enterprises Management Agency (SEMA) of the government was against creating an international airport in Mattala, and instead recommended the expansion of BIA facilities and improving the Airfield in Puttalam as an emergency landing strip due to lower transport costs, it being already situated near an air corridor, and less environmental damage.
+However, this was overridden by the government.

-US$209 million were spent on the project, with $190 million coming from the Chinese government in the form of high interest development loans from the Exim Bank of China.
+US$209 million was spent on the project, with $190 million coming from the Chinese government in the form of high-interest development loans from the Exim Bank of China.
 Construction of phase one began on 27 November 2009.
 By the end of February 2012, the construction of the runway, apron and taxiways was completed ahead of schedule.

 On 16 October 2012, a Hawker Beechcraft B200 King Air of the Pakistan Civil Aviation Authority became the first aircraft to land at the new airport.
 It was an instrument testing aircraft fitted with ATC testing equipment.
 The test flights continued for 8 days for testing the ILS and other flight controls fixed in the new airport.

 On 24 January 2013, Sri Lanka Minister of Civil Aviation Piyankara Jayaratne said in parliament that the airport would be declared open on 18 March 2013.
 A SriLankan Airlines Airbus A330-200 landed at the airport on 29 January 2013.
 This was the second plane to land, shortly followed by an Airbus A320, which carried 125 orphan children from Bandaranaike International Airport in Colombo.

 In March 2013, the Civil Aviation Authority awarded MRIA international airport certification, allowing it to receive international flights.

 The airport was opened for flight operations on 18 March 2013.
 President Rajapaksa, his ministers, and other dignitaries arrived in a SriLankan Airlines Airbus A340 to attend the inauguration ceremony.
 The first commercial flight to land at Mattala was SriLankan Airlines Flight 226 from Dubai, followed by an Air Arabia flight from Sharjah and a Flydubai flight from Dubai.